-5 Dinner Ideas For When It's Simply Too Hot To Cook
+5 Healthy Dinner Ideas For When It's Simply Too Hot To Cook

-There are a few formulas that bode well for a perfect lazy summer dinner option—here are some of our favorites.
+There are a few formulas that bode well for a perfect dinner option sans heat—here are some of our favorites.

 A nutrient-dense green salad